Belarus in the Eurovision Song Contest 2012: At Eurovision

 The two semi-finals and the final were broadcast in Belarus on the Belarus 1 with commentary by Denis Kurian.
-The Belarusian spokesperson, who announced the Belarusian votes during the final, was 2007 Belarusian Eurovision contestant Dmitry Koldun.
+BTRC appointed Dmitry Koldun as its spokesperson to announce the Belarusian votes during the final.

 Semi-final

 Litesound took part in technical rehearsals on 4 and 8 May, followed by dress rehearsals on 11 and 12 May.
 This included the jury show on 11 May where the professional juries of each country watched and voted on the competing entries.

 The Belarusian performance featured the members of Litesound performing on stage in a band set-up wearing black biker outfits trimmed with silver accessories, with the lead vocalist of the band Dmitry Karyakin wearing a ripped net t-shirt.
 During the performance, the guitarists of the band leaned back on their microphone stands into an almost horizontal position by hooking their feet into a strap on the floor, while Karyakin made use of the stage ramp by coming towards the audience.
 The stage colours were predominantly blue and yellow with the LED screens displaying images of nuts, bolts, cogs and wheel parts.
 The performance also featured pyrotechnic effects.

 At the end of the show, Belarus was not announced among the top 10 entries in the second semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Belarus placed sixteenth in the semi-final, receiving a total of 35 points.